marsiox/car-booker/README.md

 # Booking API
 ## Demo NodeJS API with Linked List

-This is a NodeJS API created to demonstrate the use of Linked List in sorting an array of objects.
+This is a NodeJS API created to demonstrate the use of Linked List in managing order of objects.

 ## The problem